aspose-words/Aspose.Words-API-References/english/net/aspose.words/iwarningcallback/_index.md

 ---
 title: Interface IWarningCallback
 second_title: Aspose.Words for .NET API Reference
-description: Implement this interface if you want to have your own custom method called to capture loss of fidelity warnings that can occur during document loading or saving.
+description: Implement this interface if you want to have your own custom method called to capture loss of fidelity warnings that can occur during document loading or saving in C#
 type: docs
 weight: 3030
 url: /net/aspose.words/iwarningcallback/